Rúben Semedo: Olympiacos

+Qatar

-Semejo joined Al-Duhail of the Qatar Stars League on 1 August 2022, on a three-year contract with an annual salary of €5 million; Olympiacos retained 50% of the player's rights.
+Semedo joined Al-Duhail of the Qatar Stars League on 1 August 2022, on a three-year contract with an annual salary of €5 million; Olympiacos retained 50% of the player's rights.
+Managed by Hernán Crespo, he won a treble of the league, cup and league cup in his first season in Doha.

+On 24 January 2024, the free agent Semedo signed for Al-Markhiya also in the Qatari top division.
+In July, he moved to Al-Khor in the same league.

+Later career

+Semedo returned to Portuguese football on 14 October 2025, on a short-term deal at top-flight club AVS.

 International career

 On 24 March 2016, Semedo marked his debut for the Portugal under-21 team with a goal, scoring the opener in a 4–0 home defeat of Liechtenstein in the 2017 UEFA European Under-21 Championship qualifiers played in Ponta Delgada.
-In October 2019, while still awaiting trial for alleged crimes in Spain, he received his first call-up for the senior team ahead of UEFA Euro 2020 qualification matches against Luxembourg and Ukraine.
+In October 2019, while still awaiting trial for alleged crimes in Spain, he received his first call-up to the senior team ahead of UEFA Euro 2020 qualification matches against Luxembourg and Ukraine.

 Semedo won his first full cap on 7 October 2020, playing the entire 0–0 friendly draw with Spain.

 Legal issues and convictions

 In January 2018, it was announced that Semedo would stand trial for an altercation in a bar in Valencia the previous November, when the player allegedly brandished a pistol and made threats while he was nursing an injury.
 He was arrested again for a separate incident on 20 February, this time for allegedly tying up and torturing a man in his home alongside two others, then going to the victim's house to burgle it.
 For the latter incident, he was charged with attempted murder and placed in preventive detention.

 Semedo was released from prison on 13 July 2018, after paying bail of €30,000.
 Facing a maximum 151/2-year sentence, he confessed two years later to kidnap, robbery, wounding and illegal firearm possession; he was fined €46,000 and banned from entering Spain for the next eight years.

 On 30 August 2021, Semedo was arrested in Athens following a gang rape allegation filed by a 17-year-old teenager after a night out in Oropos.
 Police arrested a second man, also accused of leading the girl to Semedo's house where the actions allegedly took place.
 The player was freed from custody days later after paying a €10,000 bond.

+In the early hours of 29 December 2024, Semedo was arrested in Vila Franca de Xira after reportedly physically assaulting and keeping his girlfriend captive.